 Continue to drive, you will pass Moc Chau Plateau where you can see acres of green meadows for grazing cows, tea farms and lush orchards.

 Overnight in Son La

 Son La – Tuan Giao – Dien Bien PhuDay 3

 After breakfast and check out of the hotel, your private guide will take you to the old French Prison of Son La and the Museum where Vietnamese political prisoners were held during the French Colony (same idea as the Hoa Lo Prison, also known as the Hanoi Hilton).
-After that you head off for Dien Bien Phu, stopping en route for lunch at Tuan Giao.
+After that, you will head off for Dien Bien Phu, stopping en route for lunch at Tuan Giao.

 You will continue your journey through the wonderfully picturesque Pha Din Pass before arriving in Dien Bien Phu.
 Check into your hotel and enjoy your own time of leisure.

 Overnight in Dien Bien

 Dien Bien Phu – Phong Tho – Lai ChauDay 4

 This morning, you will visit the former French battlefields including the war museum, Muong Thanh airbase.
 After that, you will drive through Lai Chau towards Phong Tho.
 For this stretch of your journey, the roads will be fairly rough and uneven.
 However, the stunning view is worth it.
 Also, there is plenty of opportunities to see the colorful hill-tribes of Northern Vietnam such as the Hmong, Black Thai, and Black Dzao.